OctopusDeploy/blog/blog/2022-12/common-mistakes-devops-metrics/index.md

 If your team is working to increase their deployment rate, it can be tempting to incentivize them with a reward if they achieve daily deployments.
 This approach to motivation leads to poor outcomes.
 A team might let other critical work slip to achieve the goal - not to cheat the system but because you made daily deployments more important than anything else.

-In the landmark book [*Punished By Rewards*](https://www.alfiekohn.org/punished-rewards/), Alfie Kohn explains that attempting to manage people with incentives leads to long-term harm for your organization.
+In the landmark book [Punished By Rewards](https://www.alfiekohn.org/punished-rewards/), Alfie Kohn explains that attempting to manage people with incentives leads to long-term harm for your organization.
 Hundreds of studies have found that people do worse work when offered rewards.

 Using metrics to create a competitive atmosphere, either for individual performance, comparison of different teams, or to gamify the workplace (where you introduce game elements as a form of "fun" competition), all lead to trouble.